Dieg0Alejandr0/Bombarelli-Lab-Summer-2020/README.md

 # Description

-The following repository consists of the implemention of the Nudged Elastic Band method for finding minimum-energy paths, both done traditionally and through neural networks
+The following repository consists of the implemention of the Nudged Elastic Band method for finding minimum-energy paths, both done traditionally and through differentiable ODE solvers.
-(Neural ODEs).
 Special thanks to my mentor Wujie Wang and supervisor Rafael Bombarelli for all the indispensable guidance during my time as a UROP.

 ## References